dvanderelst/GradStats/01 BasicsOfR/BasicProgramming.md

 ## Note on vector preallocation

-This piece of code build a vector by appending numbers to the end of it.
+This piece of code builds a vector by appending numbers to the end of it.

 ``` r
 repeats <- 10000